AMF panel rejects LVMH's call for Hermes procedure dismissal

-PARIS A panel of experts at French market regulator AMF on Friday rejected luxury group's LVMH's (LVMH.PA) call for the dismissal of the judicial procedure surrounding the investigation into the build-up of its first 17 percent stake in rival Hermes (HRMS.PA).
+PARIS May 31 A panel of experts at French market regulator AMF on Friday rejected luxury group's LVMH's call for the dismissal of the judicial procedure surrounding the investigation into the build-up of its first 17 percent stake in rival Hermes.

 The AMF's full sanctions committee said it would formally respond to LVMH's request to have the procedure dismissed later on Friday.